-Over the last decade, in order to keep tuition expenses low, the One Year General Sonography Program has evolved into a blended distance program.
-For all students (Local and Distance) the classroom portion of the program is offered in the same format.
-All students begin with our mandatory 3 week "sonography boot camp" on campus in Spanish Fort, Alabama.
-Classes begin at 8:30am to 6:00pm CST Monday thru Friday.
+All students officially begin the program with our mandatory 3 week "sonography boot camp" on campus in Daphne, Alabama.
+Classes begin at 8:00am and run until 5:30pm CST Monday thru Friday.
 For the first 3 weeks there are lectures covering normal anatomy, scan labs, and testing throughout the week.
 During this time we provide a good introduction from which to build.
 Instructor-led scan labs will orient the student to basic scan techniques and allow them to recognize normal abdominal and pelvic anatomy.
-After the initial 3 week session, students are offered an additional 1-2 weeks of scan labs may be based on individual needs and instructor recommendations.
+After the initial 3 week session, students have the option to stay for an additional week of scan labs.
+This additional week gives a little extra time for the technical scan skills to develop and is encouraged for all students.
+There is no additional charge for the extra week of scanning.